Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

-Multimodal strategies combining chemotherapy, radiation therapy and surgery are often used to treat patients with both advanced and metastatic kidney cancer.
+Multimodal strategies combining the latest in chemotherapy, radiation therapy and surgery are often used to treat patients with both early and advanced kidney cancer.
 Advances in minimally invasive, robotic and image-guided ablative surgery give our patients more kidney cancer treatment options, including partial nephrectomy, total nephrectomy and ablative therapy.
-These techniques allow for excellent cancer control but result in less pain, blood loss and a more rapid return to normal activities.
+These techniques allow for excellent cancer control and result in less pain, blood loss and a more rapid return to normal activities.
 In most cases, the kidney can be preserved after treatment, which helps protect long-term kidney function.

 ur multidisciplinary team meets regularly in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For kidney cancer, your team may include your medical oncologist, urological surgical oncologist (a board-certified urologist specially trained to surgically treat urological cancers), radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for your care.

 Research and Clinical Trials